 Anti-bacterial properties + helps with dandruff

-ACV contains acetic acid which has antimicrobial properties which can kill bacteria + fungus (a common cause of dandruff).
+ACV contains acetic acid which has antimicrobial properties which can kill bacteria + fungus (a common cause of dandruff and dry scalp).
 It’s great to help treat dandruff but also prevent it.
 You can read more about ACV for dandruff (and a special treatment for it) in this article!

 Apple Cider Vinegar Hair Rinse Recipe